Online Graph Topology Learning from Matrix-valued Time Series: Experiments

 \subsection{Climatology Data}

-We use the U.S. Historical Climatology Network (USHCN) data\footnote{The data set is available at https://www.ncdc.noaa.gov/ushcn/data-access} to test our proposed approaches.
+In this section, a real data set {\CM is considered that} comes from the U.S. Historical Climatology Network (USHCN) data, available at \url{https://www.ncdc.noaa.gov/ushcn/data-access}.
 The data set contains monthly averages of four climatology features, recorded at weather stations located across the United States, over years.
 The four features are: minimal temperature, maximal temperature, mean temperature, and precipitation.
 A snippet of the data set has been given in Figure \ref{fig: vector}, which illustrates these feature time series observed from a certain spatial location.
-A clear periodic trend can be seen from each scalar time series, with period length equal to $12$ months.
-We can also notice that some observations are missing in the data set; to focus on the evaluation of learning approaches, we do not consider the stations with incomplete time series.
-Geographically, we picked data only from California and Nevada for this experiment.
+A clear periodic trend can be seen from each scalar time series, with period length equal to $12$ months. {\CM It can also be noticed} that some observations are missing in the data set; to focus on the evaluation of learning approaches, we do not consider the stations with incomplete time series.
+Geographically, data {\CM are picked} only from California and Nevada for this experiment.
 The summary of experiment setting thus is: $N = 27, F= 4, M = 12$, total number of time points = $1523$ months (covering the years from $1894$ to $2020$).

-We apply the approaches from Section \ref{sec: online learning aug} on the raw time series to learn the weather graph of the region.
-The testing procedure using the real data is identical to the evaluation procedure with the synthetic data.
-We use the first $t_0 + 1$ observations to set up the corresponding batch Lasso problem, and use its solution to start the high-dimensional procedure.
-The low-dimensional procedure will be started once $\hat{\mathbf{\Gamma}}_{t}(0)$ becomes invertible.
-The average one step prediction error is calculated along online iterations. $t_0$ and $\lambda_0$ are always set as $20$ and $0.03$, respectively.
-Their values do not affect the methods' performance much, because of the adaptive tuning procedures of the regularization parameter.
+With this data set, our methods {\CM are evaluated} from two aspects: as graph learning methods, we visualize the learned graphs and interpret them; as a new AR model, we compare the prediction error with the competitors.
+There is a third aspect of our methods which is as online algorithms.
+The corresponding evaluation does not depend on the nature of data.
+In effect, for the running time of online update, {\CM the performances are already tested and reported} in Figure \ref{fig: run_time_aug}.
+On the other hand, it is self-explained that our estimators do not need to store the past samples to be updated.

+To compare the prediction errors, because the ``true'' model for real data {\CM is not available}, the following metric formula {\CM is used} instead of the formula \eqref{eq: pred_err_aug}

+All methods are started the same way and same time as in the simulations.
+For our high-dimensional methods, we still set the initial $\lambda_0$ as $0.03$.
+The value does not affect the performance of high-dimensional method much, because of the adaptive tuning procedures.